kgmerk/vscode-moose/README.md

 ## File Diagnostics

-Files are diagnosed for syntax and formatting issues, including:
+Files are diagnosed for multiple types of syntax and formatting errors:

-- Unclosed blocks
+- `closure`: if block(s) have not been closed,
-- Duplicate blocks/parameters
+- `duplication`: duplication of block or parameter names,
-- Rejected block/parameter names
+- `refcheck`: internal reference checks (e.g. block or variable not found)
-- Bad block indentations
+- `dbcheck`: checks against the syntax database (e.g. block or parameter not found)
-- Multiple blank lines
+- `format`: formatting warnings, including bad indentation and multiple blank lines

 Additionally, blocks which have been set as inactive (by the `active` or `inactive` parameters) will be rendered faded out: